 A tripod can be carried in two locations on this pack.
-Using the side straps and large side pocket is your best bet for a heavier tripod as it keeps the weigh closer to your spine and doesn’t pull you backwards.
-Alternatively you can use a pull-out tripod cup on the front of the bag, along with a hidden tripod securing strap that is stowed away in its own pocket.
+Using the side straps and the large side pocket is your best bet for a heavier tripod as it keeps the weight closer to your spine and doesn’t pull you backwards.
+Alternatively, you can use a pull-out tripod cup on the front of the bag, along with a hidden tripod securing strap that is stowed away in its own pocket.
 I personally don’t like this method of tripod carry.
 Not only does your tripod drag you backwards, but it also prevents easy access to the gear you have stored in the front pockets of the bag.

 Belt Pack Details

 The belt pack features a small zippered pocket on the top which turns out to be a useful place to store the optional rain cover.
 Opening up the pack we can see a zippered mesh pocket on the lid’s interior, as well as a padded flat pocket that is great for notebooks, field guides or small tablet devices.

 Moving to the belt, we can see a small zippered pocket on one side and an accessory rail on the other side.
 Padding on the belt pack is generously thick.

 The front of the bag features two storage areas.
 The first is a simple expandable stuff pocket that is perfect for quickly stowing layers of clothing.
 Cinch straps on either side of the bag allow you to compress this expansion pocket to reduce its volume.